JessieZhou72/GitPractice/README.md

 Conversation between Jessie and Jess

-Jessie: hello world, how are you today? how are you jessie from jess
+Jessie: hello world, how are you today?

-im good thank you jessie!
+Jess: I'm good thank you jessie!